Saitob/GHDLproject/README.md

 ### Options:

--s | --search:
+-s | --search:		Tells the script to do a search through github repositories and return with information about each match.
+			Info returned includes name, owner, date created, date last updated, programming language and size.

+-d | --download:	Tells the script to do a download.
+Searches through repositories similar to the --search option but instead
+			of returning with information on each match it downloads the repository with git to the specified directory.

--d | --download:	Note: Requires that you specify a –dldir.
+			Note: Requires that you specify a –dldir.

 --key:			Takes a string to use as a keyword for the repository search

 --datecr:		Takes a date string to filter the search results by.
 Format is yyyy-mm-dd.
 			Simple date shows exact date matches.
 			Accepts  >, < and = to enhance filter when given as quoted string.
 			Eg: --datecr ”>=2015-01-01”
 			You can also provide 2 dates split by '..' to search in a range.
 			Eg. --datecr ”2015-01-01..2016-01-01”

 --dateupd:		Takes a date string to filter the search results by.
 Format is yyyy-mm-dd.
 			Simple date shows exact date matches.
 			Accepts  >, < and = to enhance filter when given as quoted string.
 			Eg: --dateupd ”>=2015-01-01”
 			You can also provide 2 dates split by '..' to search in a range.
 			Eg. --dateupd ”2015-01-01..2016-01-01”

 --size:			Takes a number and filters the search results by files that match the given size.
 			Accepts  >, < and = to enhance filter when given as quoted string.
 			Eg: --size ”>=2”
 			You can also provide 2 numbers split by '..' to search in a range.
 			Eg. --size ”1..5”

 --lang:			Filters the search by only listing repositories that are listed with the given programming language.

 --short:		If enabled omits the individual item data for the search operation and instead just lists the summary.

 --dldir:		Takes a filepath to use as a location for the download operation.
 			Note: Required for the download operation.

 -h | --help:		Shows some brief help text for the user.